sincspecv/ms-website/README.md

 ### Install This Repository

-You won't get away wit just copying the theme I've created into you WordPress install as I'm also using some plugins that are required.
-After you have your environment set up following the directions listed above, follow these steps to get set up:
+You won't get away with just copying the theme I've created into your WordPress install as I'm also using some plugins that are required.
+After you have your environment set up following the directions listed above, follow these steps to get this site installed:

 * Go to your environments public directory and clone this repository
     * `git clone https://github.com/sincspecv/ms-website.git`